 To learn more about Chicago neighborhoods, as well as transportation around the city, head to our Neighborhoods page.

-To find websites that help you explore online listings, head to our Browsing Apartments page.
+To find websites that help you explore online listings, head to our Apartment Listings page.

 As you begin to explore neighborhoods and listings, here are some tips for your search to keep in mind to help you avoid common mistakes, as well as important questions to ask and things to look for if and when you visit places to live in person.